Stories from October 2007

 Thursday, October 25, 2007 9:45 am

 The new dining Commons should be open for business when students return from break on Feb.
-25, project manager Paul Farnsworth reported.
-And it's hoped that construction work will be complete about a month prior to the opening.
+25, 2008, project manager Paul Farnsworth reports.

 Tuesday, October 23, 2007 11:19 am